National Cyber Force to be based in Samlesbury

 "It sends a powerful message to our allies and adversaries alike."

-Defence Secretary Ben Wallace, who is also the Conservative MP for Wyre and Preston North, said the new NCF campus would provide the North West with "thousands of highly-skilled jobs and expertise".

-He added: "I am hugely proud and enthusiastic to see this happen - not only will it provide a catalyst for investment, but also see our levelling up agenda bring economic stimulus and tangible benefits to this region."
+Defence Secretary Ben Wallace, who is also the Conservative MP for the nearby Wyre and Preston North constituency, said: "I am hugely proud and enthusiastic to see this happen - not only will it provide a catalyst for investment, but also see our levelling up agenda bring economic stimulus and tangible benefits to this region."

 In 2019, intelligence agency GCHQ opened a hub in Manchester which operates alongside its headquarters in Cheltenham and offices in Cornwall and Scarborough.